 Mill Street Center

 Can you provide part of a meal three times a year?
 The Mills Street Center is a 55-bed facility in San Rafael under the auspices of Homeward Bound of Marin and is the Marin County’s only night-to-night emergency shelter for homeless individuals.
 It serves both men and women in separate dormitory-style rooms.
 WPC is part of a network of volunteers from three dozen churches and community groups which provides a home-cooked dinner nightly.
-To volunteer, please contact, Carol Feminia.
+To volunteer, please contact, Carol Femenia.

 WPC Wellness Clinic